 Lymphoma treatment with indolent and aggressive lymphoma and CLL

-Aggressive lymphomas usually respond well to treatment because they grow quickly, and traditional chemotherapy treatments target the fast-growing cells.
+Aggressive B-cell lymphomas usually respond well to treatment because they grow quickly, and traditional chemotherapy treatments target the fast-growing cells.
 As such, many aggressive lymphomas are often treated with the aim to cure or induce a complete remission.
+However, aggressive T-cell lymphomas often require more aggressive treatment and may achieve remission, but often relapse and need more treatment.

 Most indolent lymphomas however, cannot be cured so the aim of treatment is to induce a complete or partial remission.
 Many people with indolent lymphomas and CLL will not need treatment when first diagnosed.
 If you have an indolent lymphoma, you may go on watch & wait to start with, and only start active treatment if your lymphoma / CLL starts to progress (grow), or you have symptoms.
 Progression can be picked up through your regular blood tests and scans, and may happen without you noticing any symptoms.